 If the Raspberry Pi 4 has more memory like we all expect it to this recommendation will change completely.
 Even 2 GB of memory would make the extra memory that 64-bit uses a non-issue and the CPU throughput performance gains very desirable.
 For now though stay 32-bit for a Minecraft server!

 Raspbian Lite – It’s Raspbian.
 It has very low memory usage and is the official distribution of the Raspberry Pi.
 The server runs very well on this.
-One downside is it does not have packages for OpenJDK 11 (OpenJDK 9 is the newest one in the Raspbian repository at time of writing).
-It’s overall a great choice.
+It’s overall the best choice.
+The Buster release has made OpenJDK 11 available on it so it’s no longer behind the rest of the distros.

 Ubuntu Server 18.04.2 – Ubuntu Server is my favorite Linux distro.
 I use it for nearly all of my projects.
-The performance of the 32-bit armhf version is on par and in some ways superior to Raspbian due to the availability of OpenJDK 11 on Ubuntu.
-It’s a fantastic choice!
+The performance of the 32-bit armhf version is on par with Raspbian.
+It’s a great choice!
 Click here for my Ubuntu setup guide for Raspberry Pi.
 The 64-bit version is not a fantastic choice and not recommended because of the higher memory usage.
 Stick with 32-bit and you’ll be a happy camper with Ubuntu Server.

 Debian Buster 64-bit – Debian is the distribution Raspbian is based on.
 This version is a preview of Debian “Buster” which is the successor to Stretch and will be the next version of Raspbian when it is released.
 I like this distribution but it is currently still unofficial and unsupported.
 Performance and stability was less than Ubuntu and Raspbian.